diegolakatos/challenge/README.md

 password: challenge

 To connect on the instances use private key provided on this repo (this key will only work in the machines created by the code of this repo)

+## Know issues:
+If you see the error:
+Error applying plan:

+1 error(s) occurred:

+* aws_instance.kibanaproxy: 1 error(s) occurred:

+* Script exited with non-zero exit status: 2

+Terraform does not automatically rollback in the face of errors.
+Instead, your Terraform state file has been partially updated with any resources that successfully completed.
+Please address the error above and apply again to incrementally change your infrastructure.

+just run terraform apply again